|

 investments across different sectors/markets, and

 also through making a substantial number of investments.
+Therefore, investments targets will be companies

 (Societes Anonymes or Limited Liability Companies)